 He has a passion for preaching and teaching, and for encouraging people to answer God’s call upon their lives.
 Pastor David has also served as the North District Superintendent from 2003-2008 and as Dean of the Cabinet from 2006-2008.
 Pastor David became the Senior Pastor to Desert Spring UMC, Las Vegas, NV on July 1, 2008.

 Pastor Tim recently graduated from Claremont School of Theology, and has begun work in full time ministry.
-Pastor Tim will be the campus Pastor for Desert Spring Church Northwest opening in January 2019.
+Pastor Tim is the campus Pastor for Desert Spring Church Northwest which opened in January 2019.

 Joy was born and raised in Goshen, New York and moved to Las Vegas in 2010 to be closer to her daughter, Laura, and son in law Nick.
 She worked simultaneously for 33 years for the State of New York Court System and the Goshen Fire District.